-Just before 60-70 days to CAT 2020 exam date, IIM Indore had announced many important changes in CAT 2020 Exam pattern in late evening on September 15, out of them a few have been updated on CAT 2020 website on September 20, while others, like changes in total number of questions, sectional composition of questions, ratio of MCQs and Non-MCQs are not yet officially known.
+IIM Indore has announced many important changes in CAT 2020 Exam pattern in late evening on September 15, out of them a few were updated on CAT 2020 website on September 20, while others, like changes in total number of questions, sectional composition of questions, ratio of MCQs and Non-MCQs are not yet officially known.

 CAT 2020 Exam Pattern: Important Changes